-If you climb regularly—and even more so if you doing hangboard and/or campus training—then it’s essential that you train the muscles of the lateral forearm which act as antagonist stabilizers to the forearm flexor (agonist) muscles used in gripping the rock.
-Many climbers do not train the antagonists, and the long-term result is often pain and in some cases, lateral tendinosis.
+If you climb regularly—and even more so if you hangboard and/or campus train—then it’s essential that you also train the muscles of the lateral forearm.
+These vital muscles serve as antagonist stabilizers during finger flexion as in gripping a rock hold.
+Many climbers do not train the antagonists, and the long-term result is often pain and, in some cases, lateral tendinosis.

-Copyright © 2000–2015 Eric J. Hörst | All Rights Reserved.
+Copyright © 2000–2017 Eric J. Hörst | All Rights Reserved.